WebAssembly/wasi-threads/README.md

   the main thread.

-* Threads created by a thread in a process using `wasi_thread_spawn` is added to the process.
+* Threads created by a thread in a process using `wasi_thread_spawn` are added to the process.

 * When a thread is terminated, it's removed from the process.